 Ancient wisdom is helping indigenous New Zealand students navigate modern business.
-By Conrad Heine

-Waitemata harbour sits the University of Auckland Business School, where sharp modern lines contrast with the carved portals of the university's marae (meeting house).
+By Conrad Heine ot far from the sparkling Waitemata harbour sits the University of Auckland Business School, where sharp contract with the carved modern lines contrast with the carved portals of the university's marae (meeting house).
 Chellie Spiller, the New Zealand school's associate dean for Maori and Pacific, evokes the journey of the waka, the Maori oceangoing canoe, to explain the values taught on Auckland's postgraduate diploma in business in Maori development.